daniel-wojahn/tibetan-text-metrics/README.md

    ```

    **For macOS/Linux:**
-   - I recommend using Python 3.10 or later(Python 3.13 has known issues with gensim dependencies)
+   - Use Python 3.10 or later (Python 3.13 has known issues with gensim dependencies)
    ```bash
    python -m venv .venv
    source .venv/bin/activate